 On September 7, 2023, the Company entered into a credit agreement with certain lenders (the "2023 Lenders") that provides for term loans in an aggregate principal amount of \$45,000 (the "Applicable Commitments") in two tranches (the "2023 Notes").
 The first tranche with a principal amount of \$30,000 was extended on September 7, 2023.
-The second tranche with a principal amount of \$15,000 may be extended upon the Company's achievement of certain operating and funding milestones as defined in the 2023 Notes, by July 31, 2024.
+The second tranche with a principal amount of \$15,000 would have been extended upon the Company's achievement of certain operating and funding milestones as defined in the 2023 Notes, by July 31, 2024.
 The 2023 Notes also provide for a third tranche with an uncommitted principal amount of \$20,000 that may be extended to the Company, subject to the lenders' prior written consent in their sole discretion.
+Due to a shift in business strategy expansion to include the weight maintenance study, the Company decided not to pursue the milestones required to access the second tranche.
+As a result, the second tranche was not extended.

 The outstanding balances under the 2023 Notes bear interest at a floating annual rate equal to the greater of 5.5% above the Wall Street Journal prime rate or 13.25%.
 On and prior to September 30, 2024, 6.0% of the interest is payable in kind (the "PIK interest") and added to the outstanding principal amount of the loans.
 Beginning September 30, 2026, the Company is required to make principal payments in the amount of 1.5% of the aggregate principal amount outstanding, including accrued PIK interest, each month.
 Under the terms of the credit agreement, the first principal payment date can be extended to September 30, 2027, at the Company's option, if certain financing milestones as defined in the 2023 Notes are achieved on or prior to September 30, 2026.
-As of June 30, 2024, the Company achieved the defined milestones and can therefore elect to extend the first principal payment date to September 30, 2027.
+As of June 30, 2024, the Company achieved the defined milestones and elected to extend the first principal payment date to September 30, 2027.
 In addition, upon any principal payment, the Company is required to make an additional payment to the 2023 Lenders a 6.0% fee (the "Exit Fee") over the principal and accrued PIK interest paid.
 The aggregate Exit Fee of the 2023 Notes should equal to 6.0% of the total Applicable Commitments of \$45,000 plus all accrued PIK interest.
 All remaining outstanding principal balance, accrued interest and Exit Fee on the 2023 Notes shall be due and payable on the maturity date of September 7, 2028.